 Use our comprehensive yurt guide to find your next yurt adventure!

-Dozens of campgrounds throughout the Pacific Northwest are not only yurt-friendly, they also offer opportunities for campers to enjoy the unique experience of yurt camping.
+Dozens of campgrounds throughout the Pacific Northwest are not only yurt-friendly, they also offer opportunities for campers to enjoy the unique experience of camping in the unique round dwellings known as yurts.
 The map below showcases the campgrounds and RV parks in Washington, Oregon and Idaho that make yurts available for overnight or multiple night rental.

 Most yurts are heated and can comfortably accommodate five guests.
 Many of the camping destinations provide restroom and shower facilities for yurt guests and other campers, and are pet-friendly to allow four-legged guests.